goswa/IODS-project/chapter4.md

 * Training a model and then presenting it with the test data to make predictions.
 The model appears to be accurate with the category "high" crime rate.
 The 'high' crime rate is clustered in the right middle of the biplot.

-* Based on the earlier plots, low, med_low and med_high observations seems to be miscategorized.
+* Based on the earlier plot, low, med_low and med_high observations seems to be miscategorized.

 * Overall, the model seems to perform well with the testing set.